zeineb111/Linguistic-cues-for-Textual-classification/index.md

 As a first setp, we extracted the average value per seson for each of the features for the victims and betrayers in betrayal games.
 We created a dataframe containing all the features along with a label to distinguish the two players.
 We normalized the dataset uzing z-score.

-Not all games have the same number of seasons, and since the RNN model requires input (in our case the games) of the same size, we will padd the games with empty seasons to have all games with the same length, which is the length of the longest game in our dataset.
+Not all games have the same number of seasons, and since the RNN model requires inputs (in our case the games) of the same size, we will padd the games with empty seasons to have all games with the same length, which is the length of the longest game in our dataset.
 Now all the games have 10 seasons.

 **RNN architecture**
 our RNN model is built as follows: